VictorOkpare/Technest-project/README.md

 **Month 2-Week 2**

-I decided to modify my codes to make it more scaleable and reuseable.

 Action item 1: Fetch data from an API and dynamically render UI.

 - I continued with the Yu-gi-oh cards and got this api endpoint https://db.ygoprodeck.com/api/v7/cardinfo.php to fetch data for my cards.